Help us discover the reach and impact of marketing of breastmilk substitute products in Australia.

-What is a WHO Code breach?
+What is a violation of the WHO Code?

 The WHO Code has a much wider scope and by collecting breaches of the WHO Code we can see where the MAIF is failing to prevent unethical marketing.